Gaurav05082002/PostgreSQL_GSOC/Final-Report.md

 | Legacy transformations inside queries| Use Grafana transformations like merge, reduce, add field           |
 | Time series panel                    | Use fieldConfig and options in panel JSON structure                  |

+###  JSON Refinement of dashboards as per v12

+We simulated the data via a test database and used commands to simulate panels in the dashboard.
+We thoroughly checked the empty panels and updated their configurations to make them work with the new Grafana v12 format.
+After making necessary changes to the JSON structure, we saved the updated JSON files for both PostgreSQL and Prometheus dashboards in the `v12` folder of the repository.